vishnubunny03-hue/house-price-prediction/README.md

 Predict house prices based on area using Machine Learning.

 ## 🧠 Approach
 - Used Linear Regression model
-- Split data
+- Split data into training and testing
+- Evaluated using Mean Squared Error

 ## 🛠 Tech Stack
 - Python
 - pandas
 - scikit-learn

 ## ▶️ How to Run

-Install dependencies:
+1. Install dependencies:
-pip install pandas scikit-learn

-Run the model:
+2. Run the model:
-python model.py

 ## 📊 Output
 - Prints model error